DaviDevLeon/vue-vpn-detector/README.md

 There is a limit of 45 requests per minute, so if this limit is exceeded, the API will return an HTTP 429 error.
 Make sure to handle errors properly in your application.

-The limit is set by the ip-api.com API.
+The limit is set by https://ip-api.com API.
 If you need to make more than 45 requests per minute, you must subscribe to one of their paid plans and modify the library to integrate your API KEY.

 ## Providers Used for Functionality

 https://ip-api.com | To obtain detailed information about the IP.
 &
-https:/ipify.org | To obtain the IP.
+https://ipify.org | To obtain the IP.

 ## Contribution